 According to the municipality of Liperi, the contract for temporary premises was not subjected to public tenders, because it was considered to be premises rental, which is not covered by the Act on Public Contracts.
 The FCCA decision stated that the contract for the delivery and renting of temporary premises is not a contract for immovable property or the acquisition of rights concerning immovable property listed as an exception that is not covered by the Act on Public Contracts.
 Furthermore, on the basis of investigations by the FCCA, the conditions in Liperi did not fulfil the requirements stated in the Act on Public Contracts for direct award in cases of extreme urgency.

 The FCCA admonished the municipality of Liperi for failing to follow the Act on Public Contracts.
 The FCCA considered the matter from a wide perspective and took into account that the contracting authority had indeed requested tenders from more than one provider of temporary premises.
 However, except is cases listed in the Act on Public Contracts, the law requires contracting authorities to open tendering by publishing a contract notice.

-The FCCA points out that direct procurement is an exception to the requirement of an open tendering process, and the circumstances in which direct procurement is allowed are listed exhaustively in the Act on Public Contracts.
-Direct procurement must be specifically based on the grounds stated in the Act on Public Contracts, and the contracting authority must be able to provide grounds for making such a decision.
+The FCCA points out that direct award is an exception to the requirement of an open tendering process, and the circumstances in which direct award is allowed are listed exhaustively in the Act on Public Contracts.
+Direct award must be specifically based on the grounds stated in the Act on Public Contracts, and the contracting authority must be able to provide grounds for making such a decision.

 Further information: Research Officer Johanna Kirveskoski, tel. +358 29 505 3710, email firstname.lastname@example.org.